 Queen on the guitar solo pop rock Naia Izumi continues his constant output with “Lone Wolf” and it’s another solid EP as she continues to find cement his sound.

-The title track opens the EP with jazzy overtones as she finger picks her way through the verses and lets smoky jazz chords open up the choruses.
-Paired with her sultry molasses coated voice, it’s a chilled out experience.
-“Calculate” is a far more frenzied affair as riff after riff unfurls like a ball of wool before exploding into an electric frenzy for the heaviest track in her catalogue to date.
+The title track opens the EP with jazzy overtones as he finger picks his way through the verses and lets smoky jazz chords open up the choruses.
+Paired with sultry molasses coated voice, it’s a chilled out experience.
+“Calculate” is a far more frenzied affair as riff after riff unfurls like a ball of wool before exploding into an electric frenzy for the heaviest track in his catalogue to date.
 “Can’t figure you out” is like a four minute guitar virtuoso of chord progressions and stanzas on a guitar to a pop beat.
-It’s tightly woven melodies are made for alt-pop radio here and it’s the easiest way to get into her unique blend of music and math like rock.
+It’s tightly woven melodies are made for alt-pop radio here and it’s the easiest way to get into his unique blend of music and math like rock.
 Closer “Daydreams of You” is a more jazzy blues tinged number with its swinging beat but the finger picking at times runs a little at odds with the mood it creates in the verses as it’s high pitched tone give more urgency than the rest of the track imbues.

 Recommended Track : Calculate